How Counselling can help.

 - Concessions for counselling students.

-- Available for Day or evening appointments (Last appointment is 7pm)
+- Available for Day appointments only.
+Last session is at 4pm

 - I am an Accredited Cruse Bereavement Care Counsellor and also Supervisor, and offer my services to a local branch as a volunteer one evening a week.